RaghavSood/blog/_posts/2018-05-20-demystifying-peers-dat.md

 If your go environment is set up properly, you should now have a `bitpeers` command available.
 If not, try finding your `GOBIN` (`GOPATH/bin`) and adding it to your `PATH`.

-`bitpeers` to easily dump `peers.dat` addresses as either human-readable plaintext or JSON.
+`bitpeers` allows you to easily dump `peers.dat` addresses as either human-readable plaintext or JSON.
 It accepts three flags:

 {% highlight shell %}
 Usage of bitpeers: